entando/entando-pwa/README.md

 # entando-pwa
+The Entando PWA shell is made of:

+* a PWA shell based on Create React App, under pwa-shell directory
-The Entando PWA shell (under pwa-shell) and a pre-configured instance to deliver content to the PWA.
+* pre-configured Entando instance to deliver content to the PWA, under pwa-provider directory